-- 1. If during 2002 you were separated from your spouse, you became married or divorced, or your spouse died, read the "Special Instructions" on pages 11 and 12 before you complete line 13 or 14. - 2.
-If you moved during 2002, do each of the following that apply: - a) Attach a schedule listing the address of each dwelling and the dates you lived there in 2002. - b) Claim the prorated property taxes or rent for the time you occupied each dwelling in 2002.
-If you are claiming less than 12 months of property taxes and/or rent, attach a note explaining where you lived for the balance of 2002. - c) Do not claim more than 12 months of property taxes and/or rent.
+- 1. If during 2003 you were separated from your spouse, you became married or divorced, or your spouse died, read the "Special Instructions" on pages 11 and 12 before you complete line 13 or 14. - 2.
+If you moved during 2003, do each of the following that apply: - a) Attach a schedule listing the address of each dwelling and the dates you lived there in 2003. - b) Claim the prorated property taxes or rent for the time you occupied each dwelling in 2003.
+If you are claiming less than 12 months of property taxes and/or rent, attach a note explaining where you lived for the balance of 2003. - c) Do not claim more than 12 months of property taxes and/or rent.
 If you paid property taxes and/or rent for two dwellings for the same time period, claim only the amount for where you actually lived. - d) If you owned your homestead, claim only the portion of property taxes prorated for the time you both owned and occupied it.
-If you sold your homestead in 2002, attach a copy of the closing statement to verify your ownership of the sold homestead, the prorated property taxes, and the date of sale (also see the income instructions for line 11c, on page 7). - e) If you paid rent for more than one homestead for 2002, attach a separate rent certificate for each homestead. - f) If you have moved from a homestead you owned to tax-exempt housing, see paragraph 8 below. - If your home or property was not used solely for personal purposes while you lived there and was not part of a farm (see definition E.2 on page 4), you must allocate property taxes or rent between personal use and: a) business or rental use for which a deduction is allowed or allowable for federal tax purposes; or b)
+If you sold your homestead in 2003, attach a copy of the closing statement to verify your ownership of the sold homestead, the prorated property taxes, and the date of sale (also see the income instructions for line 11c, on page 7). - e) If you paid rent for more than one homestead for 2003, attach a separate rent certificate for each homestead. - f) If you have moved from a homestead you owned to tax-exempt housing, see paragraph 8 on page 10.